Panettone: 20th and 21st centuries

-In the early 20th century, two enterprising Milanese bakers began to produce panettone in large quantities for the rest of Italy.
+In the early 20th century, two Milanese bakers began to produce panettone in large quantities for the rest of Italy.
 In 1919, Angelo Motta started producing his eponymous brand of cakes.
-It was also Motta who revolutionised the traditional panettone by giving it its tall domed shape by making the dough rise three times, for almost 20 hours, before cooking, giving it its now-familiar light texture.
+It was also Motta who gave the panettone its tall domed shape and light texture by letting the dough rise three times over almost 20 hours before cooking.
 The recipe was adapted shortly after by another baker, Gioacchino Alemagna, around 1925, who gave his name to a brand that still exists today.
+The stiff competition between the two that then ensued led to industrial production of the cake.